CforGood/slate/source/index.html.md

 # Users

-Users is an API allowing retrieve informations about an user and update it.
+Users is an API allowing create, retrieve informations about an user and update it.

 For information: